St Issui's Church, Partrishow: Architecture and description

 The church comprises a nave, chancel and porch with a separate shrine-chapel to the West.
 The walls are of rubble and the roofs of slate.
 The style throughout is Gothic.
 The wall to the right of the porch has a rare stone bench facing the preaching cross in the churchyard.
 The bellcote holds two bells and is a stone replacement by Caröe for the timber original.

 The nave has a roof of the 16th century.
 It is windowless to the North, with windows of a Tudor date inserted in the South wall.
 The wagon roof of the chancel is a replacement by Caröe.
 The rood screen is the highlight of the interior.
 In the Powys volume of The Buildings of Wales series, the architectural historians Richard Scourfield and Robert Haslam record a description of it as, "the most perfect and elegant now standing in the kingdom".
 It dates from 1500 and was sensitively restored by Caröe.
-It stretches the entire nave, and has a frieze of dragons or wyverns expectorating vines.
+It stretches the entire width of the nave, and has a frieze of dragons or wyverns expectorating vines.
 The writer Simon Jenkins describes it as "exquisitely wrought".

 In addition to the rood screen, the church has a significant collection of wall paintings.
-They comprise four groups: a Stuart Coat of Arms which the Royal Commission on the Ancient and Historical Monuments of Wales considers are those of James I; two groups of Biblical texts, including the Lord's Prayer, the Decalogue and the Apostles' Creed; and a "Doom Figure" of Death as a skeleton with an hourglass in his left hand and a knife in his right, which dates from the 17th century.
+They comprise four groups: a Stuart Coat of Arms which the Royal Commission on the Ancient and Historical Monuments of Wales considers are those of James I; two groups of Biblical texts, including the Lord's Prayer, the Decalogue and the Apostles' Creed; and a "Doom Figure" of Death as a skeleton with an hourglass and spade in his left hand and a scythe in his right, which dates from the 17th or 18th century.

 The church is a Grade I listed building.
 A number of structures in the vicinity of the church have their own Grade II listings including St Issui's Well, the churchyard cross, the former stable, and the lych gate.